 As director of the Women’s Business Center, Jessica’s duties include promoting the growth of women and minority-owned businesses through programs that provide training, technical assistance, and access to credit and capital.

-“I work closely with our loan specialists, business development specialists, and REAP director on marketing strategies,” she said.
+“I work closely with our loan specialists, business development specialists, and program director on marketing strategies,” she said.
 “I love that I can continue to embrace my passion toward small business while building relationships with partners, contractors, and community organizers.”

 The new director has already set ambitious goals for herself in the short time she’s been a member of the Center’s team.